 WATSON, Arthur Donald.
 2022.
 Private.
 KEH.
 Prior service in the Australian Imperial Force as Private, 1271 with 1st Australian Light Horse Regiment and as 25 year old grazier from Gerogery, New South Wales having enlisted 9/06/1915.
 Transferred to the 10th Battery, 4th Field Artillery Brigade in France and promoted to Second Lieutenant with the Y2A Mounted Mortar Battery (MTMB), Dismissed while in the UK for drunkenness on 18/07/1918.
 Re-enlisted in the British Army as Private, 2022 in the KEH on 25/07/1918.
 Served with the Reserve Regiment in Marlborough Barracks, Dublin at the end of the war.
 Forfeited his 1914/15 Star trio from the AIF and not entitled to any from the British Army as he did not serve overseas.

 WATSON, Harry.
 665. Serjeant.
 'B' Squadron.
 KIA 9/04/18 aged 33 at the defence of Vieille Chapelle.
 Entered France 22/04/1915.
 Son of the late Matthew and Harriot Watson of Ighten Grove, Padiham Road, Burnley; husband of the late Florence Martha Watson (nee Peck).
 Commemorated on the LOOS MEMORIAL, FRANCE.
-His 1914/15 Star trio was sold by Lockdales auctioneers, UK in 2012.
+His brother Private W. Watson was KIA 3/05/1917 while serving with the 27th Battalion (Manitoba Regiment), Canadian Infantry.
+Serjeant Watson's 1914/15 Star trio was sold by Lockdales auctioneers, UK in 2012, however, his 1914/15 Star trio was originally sold with his death plaque together with his brothers medals and plaque as a family group by Liverpool Coin and Medals in May 1983.

 WATSON, Oswald.
 825. Private.
 'A' Squadron.
 Entered France 2/06/1915 and discharged 27/03/1919.
 Entitled to 1914/15 Star trio.